 The tank company was designated B Company, 194th Tank Battalion in November 1940, but, because of a strike in the lumber industry, it was not called to federal service until February 10, 1941.
 The company traveled to Fort Lewis, Washington, for six months of training.
 The fort was described as being constantly raining during the winter and many men ended up in the camp hospital with colds.

 When Headquarters Company was formed, Harold was transferred to the new company.
-It is believed he was assigned to the maintenance section of the company A typical day at the fort started at 6:00 A.M. with the first call followed by breakfast at 6:30 A.M.
+A typical day at the fort started at 6:00 A.M. with the first call followed by breakfast at 6:30 A.M.
 Afterwards, the soldiers made their cots, policed the grounds around the barracks, swept the floors of their barracks, and performed other duties.
 From 7:30 A.M. to 11:30 A.M. they drilled until they ate lunch at 11:30.
 From 1:00 P.M. to 4:30 P.M. they drilled again and held retreat at 5:00 P.M.
 Dinner was at 5:30 P.M. and the men were free after this.
 The theater where the tanks were kept was not finished, but when it was, the tankers only had to cross the road to their tanks.

 A canteen was located near their barracks and was visited often by the men.
 There was a movie theater on the base that they visited.
 Saturdays the men had off, and many rode a bus 15 miles northeast to Tacoma which was the largest town nearest to the base.
 On Sundays, many of the men went to church, and services were held at different times for the different denominations.